 - Pepperdine University, BA, 1961; MA, 1968

 - Northwest Christian College, D.D., 1992

-He has been a significant leader in Bay Area pastors groups, the Billy Graham Crusade, and ethnic reconciliation groups.
-He has published numerous articles on leadership and church issues, has served on many non-profit boards, and was named “Man of Valor” by the Racial Reconciliation Committee of Santa Clara Valley African-Americans in 1999.
+He was a significant leader in Bay Area pastors groups, the Billy Graham Crusade, and ethnic reconciliation groups.
+He published numerous articles on leadership and church issues, served on many non-profit boards, and was named “Man of Valor” by the Racial Reconciliation Committee of Santa Clara Valley African-Americans in 1999.